-Australian Climate Transition Index
+Australian ClimateTransition Index

 The ACT Index is an exciting market leading development, mobilising the increasing scale of impact investment to benefit Australian companies leading the emissions transition.
 As the first forwardlooking index in the Australian market, it gives investors the capacity to analyse the climate risk profile of their ASX portfolios.
-At the same time, it gives emissionsfocused companies a powerful incentive to accelerate their decarbonisation efforts."
-CEO, CEFC The Australian Climate Transition Index - the ACT Index - is the first Australian equities index with a specific focus on climate transition and decarbonisation.
+At the same time, it gives emissionsfocused companies a powerful incentive to accelerate their decarbonisation efforts." lan Learmonth, CEO, CEFC 11 The Australian Climate Transition Index - the ACT Index - is the first Australian equities index with a specific focus on climate transition and decarbonisation.
 It brings together the increasing scale of impact investors with Australian companies who are leading the emissions transition.
-The Index will have an initial investment volume of \$140 million, with the potential to grow as more investors seek exposure over time.
-The investors The ACT Index focuses on ASX 300 companies - the 300 largest listed entities in Australia.
+The Index has an initial investment volume of \$140 million, with the potential to grow as more investors seek exposure over time.
+1 CEFC internal analysis The investors The ACT Index focuses on ASX 300 companies - the 300 largest listed entities in Australia.
 These companies are responsible for 40 per cent1 of national emissions and have the potential to make a substantial contribution to Australia's emissions profile.
 The ACT Index seeks to identify some 100 Australian companies from within the ASX 300 which are likely to perform well in a world undergoing a 2°C transition.
-The Index was developed through a two-year collaboration between BNP Paribas, ClimateWorks Australia, sustainability analysts ISS ESG and the Monash University Centre for Quantitative Finance and Investment Strategies.
-BNP Paribas issued a series of equity-linked green bonds totalling A\$140million, with the CEFC committing \$60 million as a cornerstone investor, alongside First State Super and QBE Insurance.
+The Index was developed through a two-year collaboration between BNP Paribas, Climateworks Centre, sustainability analysts ISS ESG and the Monash University Centre for Quantitative Finance and Investment Strategies.
+BNP Paribas issued a series of equity-linked green bonds totalling \$140million, with the CEFC committing \$60 million as a cornerstone investor, alongside Aware Super and QBE Insurance.
 The bonds are linked to the ACT Index.
+BNP Paribas received the Innovation of the Year award at the 2022 Climate Finance Awards, in recognition of its work in developing the Index.
+The award was made by the Investor Group on Climate Change and announced at its 2022 Climate Finance Summit. cefc.com.au June 2022 CEFC investment rationale

-The BNP Paribas issuance reflects a similar issuance by the European Investment Bank (EIB), via the Tera Neva project.
-The EIC issuance was supported by BNP Paribas and sustainability analysts Vigeo, to support investment in the Ethical Europe Climate Care Index.
-1 CEFC internal analysis CEFC investment rationale The CEFC has a unique role to increase investment in Australia's transition to lower emissions.
+The CEFC has a unique role to increase investment in Australia's transition to lower emissions.
 Our support for the ACT Index is another important demonstration of our commitment to lead the market, putting our capital to work in new areas, building investor confidence and accelerating solutions to difficult problems.
 The scale of the emissions challenge suggests Australia requires significant new investment across the economy.
 While changes in investment patterns are evident in some sectors of the economy, in other areas the transition to lower emissions is yet to begin in earnest.
-In order to meet net zero 2050 targets, ClimateWorks Australia estimates that ASX companies will need to halve their emissions every decade between now and 2050.
-In this context, the CEFC is pleased to work with BNP Paribas and our co-investors in supporting the development of the ACT Index, capitalising on the important intellectual property developed by ClimateWorks Australia, a Canberra based ISS ESG team and Monash University.
+In order to meet net zero 2050 targets, Climateworks Centre estimates that ASX companies will need to halve their emissions every decade between now and 2050.
+In this context, the CEFC is pleased to work with BNP Paribas and our co-investors in supporting the development of the ACT Index, capitalising on the important intellectual property developed by Climateworks Centre, a Canberra based ISS ESG team and Monash University.
 The ACT Index methodology is the first comprehensive methodology of its kind in the Australian market, and potentially globally.
 As a specialist investor, we appreciate that Australian companies lack access to suitable tools to enable them to pursue and achieve an ambitious carbon transition.
-And while companies highlight their positive climate-based initiatives, many do not have a wholistic plan that covers their current and future products and services, as well as their operating model.
+And while companies highlight their positive climate-based initiatives, many do not have a holistic plan that covers their current and future products and services, as well as their operating model.
 In addition, investors have no shared framework with which to assess company performance around emissions to support equity decisions.
 This can be contrasted with the debt markets where green bond frameworks are now well established.
-66 Having the long-term support of these three major Australian investors indicates a clear willingness and readiness for action among critical sectors in Australia.
-We are pleased to bring our European expertise to the development of this innovative climate index, as well as to support green projects in Australia."
-Pascal Fischer, Head of Global Markets for Asia Pacific at BNP Paribas